What to Do If You Are Appointed Guardian of an Older Adult

 Trust as beneficiary

 If the IRA names a trust as the beneficiary, the trust may not be able to take advantage of the opportunity to stretch withdrawals across decades.
-Stretching an IRA may still be an option, however, if the trust is considered a "see-through" or conduit trust.
-If you have inherited an IRA in a trust, contact your attorney to find out your options.
+Stretching an IRA may still be an option for spousal beneficiaries, however, if the trust is considered a "see-through" or conduit trust.
+For non-spouse beneficiaries, withdrawals will have to be taken within either 5 years or 10 years (if it is a "see-through" trust).
+If you inherit an IRA in a trust, contact your attorney to find out your options.

 If the decedent's estate was subject to an estate tax, the IRA beneficiary may be able to get an income tax deduction for the estate taxes paid on the IRA.